gianfaye/gianfaye-jekyll/_posts/2013-12-28-web-analytics.md

 ##Event Tracking

-With [Event Tracking](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide), you can track almost all user interactions on your page - from a button click, to your embedded video being played.
+With [Event Tracking](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide), you can track almost all user interactions on your page - from a button clicked, to your embedded video being played.

 	<a href="#" onClick="_gaq.push(['_trackEvent', 'Category', 'Action', 'Label']);">Play</a>